AFC — Institutional Profile

 Land acquisition along the extension route presents social and environmental risks.
 Communities along the proposed route face potential displacement, and agricultural land may be converted to railway use.
 The AFC's environmental and social policies require consultation with affected communities, fair compensation for displacement, and environmental mitigation measures.
 Our monitoring will track whether these policies translate into practice, particularly in the DRC where institutional capacity for community protection is weakest.

 Despite these challenges, the AFC's engagement represents a significant moment in African infrastructure finance.
-An African institution leading the development of a multi-billion-dollar, multi-country transport corridor — rather than merely participating as a junior co-financier in a Western-led project — is without recent precedent.
-Whether the AFC can deliver on this ambition will shape not just the corridor's outcome but the broader trajectory of African institutional capacity in infrastructure development.
+An African institution leading preparation for a multi-billion-euro corridor component — rather than merely participating as a junior co-financier in a Western-led project — is strategically important.
+Whether AFC can move the project from preparation to bankable finance will shape not just the corridor's outcome but the broader trajectory of African institutional capacity in infrastructure development.

 Where this fits